 Andersen Cascade Impactor (ACI)

 Cascade impactors operate on the principle of inertial impaction.
-Each stage of the impactor comprises a series of nozzles or jets through which the sample laden air is drawn, directing any airborne towards the surface of the collection plate for that particular stage.
+Each stage of the impactor comprises a series of nozzles or jets through which the sample laden air is drawn, directing any airborne particles towards the surface of the collection plate for that particular stage.

 Whether a particular particle impacts on that stage is dependent on its aerodynamic diameter.
 Particles having sufficient inertia will impact on that particular stage collection plate, whilst smaller particles will remain entrained in the air stream and pass to the next stage where the process is repeated.